Generative Modeling of Weights: Generalization or Memorization?: Additional Information on Memorization in Model Behaviors

 \subsection{Additional Information on the Noise-Addition Baseline}

-In Section~\ref{sec:behavior}, we introduced a noise-addition baseline to compare the generated models with a simpler alternative in terms of performance and novelty.
+In Section~\ref{sec:behavior}, we introduced a noise-addition baseline to compare with the generated models in terms of performance and novelty.
 For Hyper-Representations, whose KDE sampling method is based on the top 30\% highest-accuracy training checkpoints, we apply noise to reconstructions of a random subset of these highest-accuracy checkpoints to ensure a fair comparison.
 For all other methods, we apply noise to checkpoints uniformly sampled from all training checkpoints.